-Preparing for Divorce in Fort Worth, TX
+Preparing and Filing for Divorce in Texas

 If you are faced with the prospect of divorce, you likely have many questions that are keeping you up at night.
 What will happen to my property?
 Will I still be able to see my children?
 How will this affect my business?
 At the Law Offices of Mark M. Childress, PLLC, our attorneys in Fort Worth can help you find the answers to these and other questions.